Aerofinity-AI-Lab/CM2-Net-Model/README.md

 ## License

 This project is licensed under the [BSD 3-Clause License](LICENSE).
-Use of this model requires proper citation of our paper.
+Use of this model requires proper citation of our paper.</br>
 "Redistribution and use, with or without modification, are permitted provided that the following conditions are met: Any publication or software which uses this model must cite the following paper: Nadia, A., Nuruzzaman, M., Nomani, K.M.S., Billal, M.M.
 (2025).
 A Bone Fracture Detection Using CNN Model.
 In: Bennour, A., Bouridane, A., Almaadeed, S., Bouaziz, B., Edirisinghe, E. (eds) Intelligent Systems and Pattern Recognition.
 ISPR 2024.
 Communications in Computer and Information Science, vol 2305.
 Springer, Cham. https://doi.org/10.1007/978-3-031-82156-1_1"

 ## Cite this Paper: